uberballo/Button-game/README.md

 and on the terminal you will see where the program is running.
 In this case it would be `http://localhost:3003`

 ## Testing
 The tests require chromedriver to run E2E tests.
-After installing the project, run the tests by typing:
+After installing the project,start the program and run the tests by typing:
 `npm test`
 The software uses puppeteer to simulate clicking the page, so for a few seconds it will use chrome.